Does every person needs a visa?

 Read moreIn some cases, Family Spouse KITAS holders may be eligible to work in Indonesia, but this is subject to immigration regulations and specific conditions.
 Additional work permits (IMTA)…

-Read moreYes, you can.
-Having a bank account is one of the benefits of having a KITAS.
+Read moreYes.Holding a KITAS allows you to open an Indonesian bank account (private or business).
+This is one of the key benefits of having a legal temporary stay permit…

 Read more